l3uddz/traktarr/README.md

  - Example: `-f /mnt/unionfs/Media/Shows/Shows-Kids/`

-`-a`, `--actor` - Only add shows with a specific actor to Sonarr.
+`-p`, `--person` - Only add shows with a specific person to Sonarr.

    - Requires the list type `person`.

-`--include-non-acting-roles` - Include non-acting roles of the specified actor.
+`--include-non-acting-roles` - Include non-acting roles of the specified person.

-  - Requires the list type `person` used with the `-a`/`--actor` option.
+  - Requires the list type `person` used with the `-p`/`--person` option.

 `--no-search` - Tells Sonarr to not automatically search for added shows.